twsl/pytorchcocotools/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

-Unofficial APIs for the MS-COCO dataset using PyTorch
+Unofficial APIs for the MS-COCO dataset using PyTorch.
+Uses the [repository](https://github.com/ppwwyyxx/cocoapi) of the `pycocotools` packages as reference.

 The file format is explained in the [official documentation](https://cocodataset.org/#format-data) and nicely summarized [here](https://www.youtube.com/watch?v=h6s61a_pqfM).